lambdamikel/Busch-2090/README.md

 EEPROM memory to hold 42 full memory dumps.
 The outputs and inputs are protected using drivers.

+This is the first ever SMD PCB I designed, and I am still struggling a bit with "clean" SMD soldering, but I am getting better at it:

 ![SMD PCB 1](images/smd-version-pcb-1.png)

 ![SMD PCB 2](images/smd-version-pcb-2.jpg)